-BLUF is an acronym that means “Bottom line up front.”
+BLUF is a military communication acronym that means “Bottom line up front.”
 Here’s how the simple yet effective BLUF writing technique can boost your digital marketing.

 However, these won’t matter in the end if the reader doesn’t stay long enough to read your content.

-While it’s not really true that our attention spans are now just 8 seconds long, there is some truth to reports that technology has contributed to the decline in our ability to concentrate.
+While it’s not exactly true that all of our attention spans are now just 8 seconds long, there is some accuracy to reports that technology has contributed to the decline in our ability to concentrate.

-As content marketers, this makes it even harder to get our point across, which impacts the success of our marketing efforts.
+As content marketers, this can make the task of effectively getting our message across more difficult, which in turn impacts the success of our marketing efforts.

 The solution?
-Placing the key information in front to get your point across much faster.
+Placing the key information at the beginning of the content to get your point across faster.
+That’s where BLUF comes in.

 Don’t bury the lede: The BLUF technique puts the most important information at the beginning of your content.
 (Image: Unsplash)